pandashavenobugs/MqttResponsePatternBlogPost/README.md

 ![basic_mqtt_response_pattern_logic](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3vc0jzj3adacmwa3jbvl.png) _basic_mqtt_response_pattern_logic_

-In MQTT response pattern we work on 2 main topics, request and response topics. the publisher subscribes to the response topic and the subscriber subscribes to the request topic.
+In the MQTT response pattern we work on 2 main topics, request and response topics.
+The publisher subscribes to the response topic and the subscriber subscribes to the request topic.
 Note that! **Response and Request topics have to be unique otherwise it could cause confusion.** When the subscriber receives the message coming from the request topic immediately it creates and publishes a new response message to the response topic.
 The response message coming from the response topic is received by the publisher.
 So the publisher is sure that the subscriber has received the message.
 This is why we need MQTT response pattern.

 ## Let's Practice